EU official says Brexit deal cannot be improved given 'red lines'

 British Prime Minister Theresa May’s cabinet approved the draft agreement on Wednesday but it faces an uncertain future in the UK parliament.
 Several of May’s ministers resigned over the deal on Thursday.

-“We think we have on both sides exhausted the margin for maneuver under our respective mandates,” the EU official said.
+“We think we have on both sides exhausted the margin for manoeuvre under our respective mandates,” the EU official said.

 Reporting by Gabriela Baczynska; Editing by Janet Lawrence